The world could get its first trillionaire within 10 years, anti-poverty group Oxfam says

 Oxfam said measures that should be considered in an "inequality-busting" agenda include the permanent taxation of the wealthiest in every country, more effective taxation of big corporations and a renewed drive against tax avoidance.

 To calculate the top five richest billionaires, Oxfam used figures from Forbes as of November 2023.
-Their total wealth then was US$869 billion, up from $340 billion in March 2020, a nominal increase of 155%.
+Their total wealth then was $869 billion, up from $340 billion in March 2020, a nominal increase of 155 per cent.

-For the bottom 60% of the global population, Oxfam used figures from the UBS Global Wealth Report 2023 and from the Credit Suisse Global Wealth Databook 2019.
+For the bottom 60 per cent of the global population, Oxfam used figures from the UBS Global Wealth Report 2023 and from the Credit Suisse Global Wealth Databook 2019.
 Both used the same methodology.